RPGroup-PBoC/chann_cap/src/theory/README.md

 In this notebook we implement the Blahut-Arimoto algorithm to compute the channel capacity given an input-output function.
 This allows us to compute the maximum amount of information that a simple-repression motif can process.

+#### `gillespie_simulation.ipynb`
+This notebook generates stochastic simulations of the two-state unregulated promoter over several cell cycles using the Gillespie algorithm.
+We use this to validate our maximum entropy approximation of the mRNA and protein distribution.